 For most businesses, 4K is simply not yet worth the investment.
 We say “yet” here because the current high cost of implementing 4K digital signage is sure to decrease in the coming years.
 However, for most businesses today, 1080p will provide the optimal digital signage solution.
-In fact, most businesses would be better served by investing their resources in producing quality content for cheaper 1080p displays rather than in 4k hardware.
-Put bluntly, a 4K display and even 4K quality content will do nothing for your business if it is not relevant and engaging to your customer base.
+In fact, most businesses will have a better digital signage deployment if they invest their resources in producing more content for cheaper 1080p displays rather than in 4k hardware.
+Put bluntly, a 4K display and even 4K quality content will do nothing for your business if the content is not relevant and engaging to your customer base and regularly refreshed.
 Additionally, there are many use cases where your viewer base will only see the digital signage in passing, such as with digital lobby signage or digital signage kiosks.
-This viewer would likely not notice the difference between 4K quality and 1080p quality images.
+That viewer would likely not notice the difference between 4K quality and 1080p quality images.
 To read more on cost-effective digital signage solutions, check out our blog post on creating a cost-effective digital signage wall with Screenly

 In conclusion, if your business has the budget and cash to spare for 4K, go ahead and do it.
 However, business owners must realize that the more expensive option is not necessarily the better option in the context of their business.
 Resources are limited, and business owners must deploy their capital and a employee time wisely.
 4K content can look absolutely stunning, if it is done right with the proper hardware.
 However, for the vast majority of digital signage use cases, 1080p content and displays will cater to your needs perfectly well.
 It is best to invest your money and time in crafting engaging and dynamic content for your customer base.